 If you're not convinced yet that a walking challenge can actually help you improve or maintain your health, consider these amazing benefits:

-- Decreases body weight, BMI, body fat percentage and waist circumference
+- Can help decrease body weight, BMI, body fat percentage and waist circumference

 - Increases muscular endurance